Carboniferous: Pennsylvanian

-The Kasimovian is named after the Russian city of Kasimov, and originally included as part of Nikitin's original 1890 definition of the Moscovian.
+The Kasimovian is the first stage in the Upper Pennsylvanian.
+It is named after the Russian city of Kasimov, and was originally included as part of Nikitin's 1890 definition of the Moscovian.
 It was first recognised as a distinct unit by A.P.
-Ivanov in 1926, who named it the "Tiguliferina" Horizon after a kind of brachiopod.
-The Kasimovian currently lacks a defined GSSP.
+Ivanov in 1926, who named it the "Tiguliferina" Horizon after a type of brachiopod.
+The boundary of the Kasimovian covers a period of globally low sea level, which has resulted in disconformities within many sequences of this age.
+This has created difficulties in finding suitable marine fauna that can used to correlate boundaries worldwide.
+The Kasimovian currently lacks a defined GSSP; potential sites in the southern Urals, southwest USA and Nashui, Guizhou Province, southwestern China are being considered.